-4G CAPITAL GROUP Limited , a market leader in technology-driven financial inclusion for micro and SME businesses across Kenya and Uganda, has received a SILVER award as “SME Financier of the Year – Africa” with “distinction serving International Development Association (IDA) countries and fragile and conflict-affected situations” at the 2021 Global SME Finance Forum Awards.
+4G CAPITAL , a micro and SME businesses lender across Kenya and Uganda, has received a SILVER award as “SME Financier of the Year – Africa” with “distinction serving International Development Association (IDA) countries and fragile and conflict-affected situations” at the 2021 Global SME Finance Forum Awards.

 Organised by SME Finance Forum, established by the G20 and managed by the World Bank’s International Finance Corporation (IFC), the Global SME Finance Awards celebrate the outstanding achievements of financial institutions and fintech companies delivering exceptional products and services to their SME clients to promote growth.

 As governments worldwide wrestle to contain the spread of COVID-19 and its unparalleled impact on national economies and people’s lives, the entrants for this year’s competition embody the creative resilience and responsiveness of financiers and fintechs from across the globe to serve the SME sector.

 “Building more resilient SMEs is critical to the world’s economic recovery,” said Paulo de Bolle, Global Senior Director of the Financial Institutions Group at IFC.
 “The Global SME Finance Awards showcase innovative approaches that can contribute to this resilience and provide an opportunity to share knowledge and good practices.”

 4G Capital was recognised for its innovation and efficiency, excellent repayment rates (>94%, without need for refinancing) and contribution to financial literacy across its client base of MSMEs.
 The company was also commended for its risk management and ‘touch-tech’ approach, blending face-to-face client relationship management with unique digital tools.